drengskapur/colab2pdf/README.md

         !dpkg -i quarto-linux-amd64.deb > /dev/null  # Install Quarto
         !quarto install tinytex --update-path --quiet  # Install TinyTeX !rm quarto-linux-amd64.deb  # Remove Quarto package
-    # Checking if Quarto is installed by verifying the existence of the Quarto binary.
-If Quarto is not installed, it is downloaded and installed using wget and dpkg.
-TinyTeX is installed using Quarto to ensure LaTeX dependencies are met.
-The downloaded Quarto package is removed after installation.
 ```

+1. **Check if Quarto is Installed:**
+   - The function checks if Quarto is installed by verifying the existence of the Quarto binary.

+1. **Download and Install Quarto:**
+   - If Quarto is not installed, it is downloaded using `wget` and installed using `dpkg`.

+1. **Install TinyTeX:**
+   - TinyTeX is installed using Quarto to ensure LaTeX dependencies are met.

+1. **Remove Quarto Package:**
+   - The downloaded Quarto package is removed after installation.

 ### Create and Display UI Elements